gohugoio/hugo/content/content-management/summaries.md

 ## Example: First 10 Articles with Summaries

 You can show content summaries with the following code.
-You could use the following snipper, for example, in a [section template][].
+You could use the following snippet, for example, in a [section template][].

 {{% code file="page-list-with-summaries.html" %}}
 ```html